Presentations, seminars and group work

 1. Introduce yourself.

 If you make an effort to get to know your classmates you will feel more at ease with them in the weeks ahead.
-Talking a bit before and after the seminar can help you feel more relaxed during classes.
+Talking with them before and after the seminar can help you feel more relaxed during classes.
 Remember that other people may be feeling anxious too.

 2. Make a decision to speak.